Is the earth a spinning

 Gyroscopes.
 A spinning wheel, mounted so that it can freely turn in any direction with respect to the earth, will maintain spinning about a fixed axis as the earth turns underneath.
 Its behavior as a function of latitude is clear evidence that the earth is round and that it rotates.
-It could also tell us the earth's rotation period even if it were in a closed room.
+It can also tell us the earth's rotation period even if it were in a closed room.

 |As light propagates down the telescope,|

 the telescope moves, requiring a tilt of the telescope.